mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 If it turned out that `<maybe something>` is `null` or `undefined`, we would just bail early and return `null`, just like in the more verbose version of our code.

 This way we could write code that looks *almost* as if it deals only with actual, defined values.
-It's the generator itself that would check for you if that's actually the case and it would adjust accordingly!
+It's the generator itself that would check for you if that's really the case and it would adjust accordingly!
 Sounds magical, doesn't it?

 And yet it's not only possible, it's also very easy to write!